hackern0v1c3/CanaryPi/README.md

 # Instructions
 ## Quickstart
 If you just want to get up and running quickly you can use the following command.
 With the defaults you will receive a test email when the program starts up.
 Then you will receive an email each time a new attack is detected.
-By default if a particular attack hasn't been detected for 1 hour it is considered over and you will receive a summay email.
+By default if a particular attack hasn't been detected for 10 minutes it is considered over and you will receive a summay email.
+This time limit can be changed to whatever you want, just see the optional params tables below.
 If you didn't specify that you do NOT want a startup email but you still didn't receive it there is likely something wrong with the email info you provided.
-The log canarypi log file should contain some information on what went wrong.
+The canarypi log file should contain some information on what went wrong.

 If you use the quickstart command below the logs will be located in /var/lib/docker/volumes/canary_logs/_data/.
 These will contain a more detail history of the attacks that can be used for forensics.